ravisankar-PIO/devopsonibmi/overview.md

 # Source Control Management
 ## GIT
-Let's talk about GIT - the big daddy of Source Control Managers.
-Git is a source change management tool, or version control software, used to keep track of changes to your source code.
+Let's talk about GIT - the big daddy of Version Control System.
+Git is a version control software, used to keep track of changes to your source code.

 But don't we have Turnover, Implementor, Aldon, and others already?
 How Git is different?